Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 axway central get product product-i18n --language=fr-fr,en-us -o json
 ```

-It is also possible to get all the constraints of the fields that needs to be translated:
+It is also possible to get all the constraints of the fields that need to be translated:

-* from CLI, using **--languageDefinition={languageCode}** parameter
+* CLI - use **--languageDefinition={languageCode}** parameter
-* from API, using **embed=languages-{languageCode}.resource&expand=languages-{languageCode}&fields=languages-{languageCode}.values** query parameters when getting the object
+* API - use **embed=languages-{languageCode}.resource&expand=languages-{languageCode}&fields=languages-{languageCode}.values** to query parameters when getting the object

-Sample for getting all fields from product called product-i18n:
+Sample for getting all fields from product called "product-i18n":

 ```cmd
 axway central get product product-i18n --languageDefinition=fr-fr -o json